 Buying food directly from local farmers means that it isn’t being produced on a large scale.
 This type of farming is more sustainable and less damaging to the environment than mass-produced agricultural methods, like large industrialized farms with tons of equipment like giant tractors that create soil erosion and kill wildlife.
 You can learn more with TRVST and see how you can make a difference.
 As well, buying food directly from local farmers supports the local economy rather than having money go to a huge corporation based in another state.

 Try carpooling or taking public transportation to reduce your driving.
 If your job is too far away to walk or bike, try working a few days a week from home.
 If you don’t have a long commute to work, consider biking or walking to run errands instead of driving everywhere.
-Driving less helps prevent climate change and reduces the greenhouse gasses that are created by your car.
+Driving less helps prevent climate change and reduces the greenhouse gasses created by your car.
 It also saves you money at the gas pump.
+Make sure to have the proper bicycle tyres from a shop like the Bike Tyre Shop as it will help with your commute!

 When you reduce your driving, you also avoid the costs of owning a car.
 Between vehicle registration fees, oil changes and new tires, cars are expensive to maintain.
 If getting rid of your car allows you to avoid these expenses while still being able to get around, that’s more money in your pocket.
 Driving less will also reduce the wear and tear on your car, which means you’ll have to spend less money getting it serviced, which goes back to saving the environment.